 - a.
 Bodywork declared as "Floor" and "Diffuser" must lie within RV-FLOOR-DIFFUSER. - b.
-All such bodywork lying rearward of X_R=-840 must be designated as "Diffuser" and conform to the surfaces given in RC-DIFFUSER. - c.
-All such bodywork lying forward of X_R =-840 must be designated as "Floor" and respect Articles 3.7.1 and 3.7.2. - d.
-When viewed from below, the Diffuser may be trimmed for different tyre dimensions within the region bounded by the annotated line "DIFFUSER-TRIM". - e.
+All such bodywork lying rearward of X_R =-840 must be designated as "Diffuser" and conform to the surfaces given in RC-DIFFUSER - c.
+It is allowed to add to RC-DIFFUSER: - i. two symmetric fins lying within RV-DIFFUSER-LOW-FINS which complete surface, when intersected with any Z-plane, must produce only a single section that is continuous, closed and with all parts of the section visible from either above or below. - ii. two symmetric fins lying within RV-DIFFUSER-TOP-FINS which complete surface, when intersected with any Z-plane, must produce only a single section that is continuous, closed and with all parts of the section visible from either above or below. - d.
+All such bodywork lying forward of X_R =-840 must be designated as "Floor" and respect Articles 3.7.1 and 3.7.2. - e.
+When viewed from below, the Diffuser may be trimmed for different tyre dimensions within the region bounded by the annotated line "DIFFUSER-TRIM". - f.
 A fillet radius of up to 50mm may be applied to the top surface of the Floor and Diffuser to blend to the Front and Rear Bodywork surfaces.